Server

 Services Overview

-The compose file includes 4 services:
+The production compose file includes 3 services:

 Deployment Steps